NIVANorge/Mobius/README.md

 - Click 'Export results' to save results to file.
 - and then 'Load input data' to load in the input .dat file.

-In the future, we may also look into a way of distributing precompiled exes of INCAView and some of the models.

 ![Alt text](Documentation/img/incaviewpersist.png?raw=true "Example of running the PERSiST model in INCAView.")